 - Internal choice will be available in two questions of 2 marks each, two questions of 3 marks each and all the three questions of 5 marks each.

 ISC Syllabus for Class 12 Chemistry (Theory)

 PAPER I – THEORY – 70 Marks

 Study of concentration of solutions of solids in liquids, liquid in liquid, solubility of gases in liquids, solid solutions, Colligative properties – Raoult’s law of relative lowering of vapour pressure (1st & 2nd), elevation of boiling point, depression of freezing point, osmotic pressure.
 Use of colligative properties in determining molecular masses of solutes, abnormal molecular mass association and dissociation, van’t Hoff factor.

 Normality, molality, molarity, mole fraction, ppm, as measures of concentration.
 Definition of the above with examples.
 Simple problems based on the above.

-- Relative lowering of vapour pressure: Definition and mathematical expression of Raoult’s Law.
-Determination of relative molecular mass by measurement of lowering of vapour pressure
+(a) Relative lowering of vapour pressure: Definition and mathematical expression of Raoult’s Law.
+Determination of relative molecular mass by measurement of lowering of vapour pressure.

 van’t Hoff- Boyle’s Law, van’t Hoff – Charles’ Law, van’t Hoff – Avogadro’s law.

 (e) Abnormal molecular mass: Dissociation and Association with suitable examples

 (f) van’t Hoff factor for the electrolytes which dissociate and the molecules which associate in solution.
 Modification of the formula of colligative properties based on van’t Hoff factor.
 Simple problems.
 Calculation of degree of dissociation and association.
 Experimental details not required.